JanSuran03/tornado/README.md

 If you are familiar with [garden](https://github.com/noprompt/garden), this library has similar syntax.

 First, you have to create a list of hiccup-like CSS structure that will be compiled.
-Refer a namespace ***tornado.core***, where you have available everything useful in this library.
+Require a namespace ***tornado.core***, where you have available ***everything useful in this library***.
 Define some example CSS like below and run it with a function "repl-css":

 ```clojure
 (require '[tornado.core :refer :all])